cixiangtao/sticker-ui/.agents/skills/registry-preview-workflow/SKILL.md

 ## Registry Output

-- After changing `registry.json` or registry source, run `pnpm run build:registry` so `public/r/*.json` stays aligned with the preview.
+- After changing `registry.json` or component source, run `pnpm run build:registry` so `public/r/*.json` stays aligned with the preview.
 - Keep registry components source-only and easy to copy through shadcn.
 - React and Tailwind should remain the only runtime peers for registry components.
 - Avoid adding runtime helpers such as Radix Slot, CVA, clsx, or tailwind-merge to registry components unless the project-wide constraint has explicitly changed.